Dialog: Function-Block: Spring

 Spring-Length is the distance between the two anchor-points.

-The natural length of the Spring, when it is not joined to the Anchor-Points.
+The natural length of the Spring when it is not joined to the Anchor-Points.

-A positive force PULLS the Anchor-Points together (o>>> + <<<o)
+A positive Constant-Force PULLS the Anchor-Points together (o>>> + <<<o)

-A negative force PUSHES the Anchor-Points apart (o<<< — >>>o)
+A negative Constant-Force PUSHES the Anchor-Points apart (o<<< — >>>o)

 Velocity Parameters